 He was in total control, in and out of the courtroom.
 My case was resolved with no jail time and all fines and penalties reduced beyond what I could have hoped for.
 Keep in mind that like my friend, the state was seeking jail time for me as well.
 I cannot thank Jonathan enough for his professionalism and more important compassion in a very difficult situation.”

-Call Attorney Jonathan Blecherat (305) 330-1976 for defense that you can trust!
-He has defended thousands of DUI and suspended license cases and will do everything he can to assist you as well.
+Call Jonathan B. Blecher, P.A., at 305-321-3237 for a DUI defense that you can trust!
+I have defended thousands of DUI and suspended license cases and will do everything I can to assist you as well.